Day-by-Day / November 22, 1803

 The Tywappity settlements

-Below Thebes, IL The expedition visits an American settlement on the Spanish (Missouri) side of the Mississippi.
-They meet four boats and describe area fossils and petrified wood.
-Pryor fails to return from hunting and Clark, who remains ill, is given ‘grouse‘ soup.
+Moving up the Mississippi, the expedition passes Tywappity Bottom—an American settlement on the Spanish side of the river.
+They meet two boats from Louisville also bound for Kaskaskia and two others bound for New Orleans.
+Lewis describes area fossils and petrified wood, Sgt.
+Pryor fails to return from hunting, and the ailing Clark is given ‘grouse‘ soup.

 Tywappity Settlements